| About Tapped In®From 1997-2013, Tapped In was the online workplace of an international community of

 Tapped In members and open to anyone in the community (including tenant members).
 Volunteers

 as a network of education professionals rather than a single community.
+Research on Tapped In ranged from several small qualitative studies to use of

 automated methods to better understand online interactions, including analysis of